Carolina College of Natural Health Sciences

 Register

-Is Eggplant Good for My Ayurvedic Diet?
+Is Eggplant a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Eggplant' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.

-Metabolic Nature of Eggplant
+Medicinal Effects of Eggplant

 TASTES